Resistivity minimum in diluted metallic magnets: Effect of Magnetic Field

 where we have absorbed the $g$-factor into the definition of $H$.
 The Zeeman coupling to itinerant electrons is not included because the Pauli susceptibility is several orders of magnitude smaller than the susceptibility of the local moments.

-At low temperatures, the local moments become fully polarized above the saturation field $H_{\rm sat}$ and the electron-spin scattering is completely suppressed (The low-temperature spin structure factor has a peak at $\bm{k}=0$ and negligible weight for other finite $\bm{k}$).
+At low temperatures, the local moments become fully polarized above the saturation field $H_{\rm sat}$ and the electron-spin scattering is completely suppressed because the spin structure factor has a peak at $\bm{k}=0$ and negligible weight for finite $\bm{k}$ values.
 From Eq.~(\ref{eq:rho_born}), it is clear that such structure factor cannot produce a resistivity upturn upon lowering temperature.

 For $H < H_{\rm sat}$, a finite amount of the spectral weight in $\overline{\mathcal{S}}(\bm{k})$ is transferred from finite $\bm{k}$ to $\bm{k}=0$.
 As shown in Fig.~\ref{fig:Zeeman}, this effect reduces the electron-spin scattering along with the resistivity upturn.
 We note, however, that there are other mechanisms, such as Kondo screening~\citep{Hewson97} and Anderson localization~\citep{Lee1985_rmp}, which also produce a negative magnetoresistance.